Medical Director Leadership Institute

 shutterstock_322577234

-Take a look at last year's agenda
+Take a look at the agenda

 1-on-1 Coaching

 Starting in 2024, the MDLI team is excited to offer 1-on-1 coaching as an add-on to the MDLI curriculum and group coaching calls.
 These 1-on-1 coaching sessions will take place 5 times over the course of the program, allowing participants to troubleshoot specific challenges and gain invaluable insight from a member of our expert team.
-Space is limited!

 Our team